 Facebook has a myriad of marketing features available to businesses whilst dynamic video re-targeting campaigns from YouTube is highly effective as well.
-A picture can paint a thousand words on Instagram whilst LinkedIn is a great place to begin, not to sales pitches but building connection.
+A picture can paint a thousand words on Instagram whilst LinkedIn is a great place to build business connections.

 So, this awesome map can show you the Top 10 countries in Europe with most Facebook users.
 Using this data can be your ultimate guide in choosing a perfect social media marketing strategy for your online campaign.

 Using smartphones is one of the top reasons why most businesses dive into new marketing technique if they want to get noticed.
 And, it actually transformed us the way we market and shop.

 In the UK, Facebook is the most favoured social media platform with over 44 million users or 94.7% of the UK’s total population.